achuthasubhash/Complete-Life-Cycle-of-a-Data-Science-Project/README.md

      4.use Stratified kfold to keep the ratio of classess constantly, train teat spilt startify attribute

-     Use K-fold Cross-Validation in the Right Way
+     Use K-fold Cross-Validation in the Right Way,Stratified Cross Validation

      Stratified Sampling,Stratified splits